Meta-Calibration: Learning of Model Calibration Using Differentiable Expected Calibration Error: Methods

 \subsection{Meta-learning}

 Differentiable ECE provides an objective to optimise, but we still need to decide how to utilize it.
-One option could be to directly use it as an extra objective in combination with standard cross-entropy.
-However, we expect this to be unhelpful as calibration on the \emph{training} set is usually good, the issue being lack of generalisation to the held out validation or test set \citep{Mukhoti2020CalibratingLoss}.
+One option could be to directly use it as an extra objective in combination with standard cross-entropy, as used by a few existing attempts \citep{Karandikar2021SoftNetworks,Kumar2018TrainableEmbeddings}.
+However, we expect this to be unhelpful as calibration on the \emph{training} set is usually good -- the issue being a failure of calibration generalisation to the held out validation or test set \citep{carrell2022calibration}, as illustrated in Figure~\ref{fig:ece-error-behaviour}.
 Meanwhile multi-task training with such non-standard losses may negatively affect the learning dynamics of existing well tuned model training procedures.
-To optimise for calibration of held-out data, without disturbing standard model training dynamics, we explore the novel approach of using DECE as an objective for hyper-parameter meta-learning in an outer loop that wraps an inner learning process of conventional cross-entropy-driven model training.
+To optimise for calibration of held-out data, without disturbing standard model training dynamics, we explore the novel approach of using DECE as part of the objective for hyper-parameter meta-learning in an outer loop that wraps an inner learning process of conventional cross-entropy-driven model training.

 \paragraph{Meta-learning objective} We formulate our approach as a bilevel optimisation problem.
 Our model is assumed to be composed of feature extractor $\boldsymbol{\theta}$ and classifier $\boldsymbol{\phi}$.
 These are trained to minimise $\mathcal{L}^{train}_{CE}$, cross-entropy loss on the training set.
-The goal of meta-learning is to find hyper-parameters $\boldsymbol{\omega}$ so that training with them optimises meta-validation set DECE $\mathcal{L}^{val}_{DECE}$:
+The goal of meta-learning is to find hyper-parameters $\boldsymbol{\omega}$ so that training with them optimises the meta-objective computed on the meta-validation set.
+In our case the meta-objective is a combination of cross-entropy and DECE to reflect that the meta-learned hyper-parameters should lead to both good generalization and calibration.
+More specifically the meta-objective is $\mathcal{L}^{val}_{CE + \lambda DECE}$, with hyper-parameter $\lambda$ specifying how much weight is placed on calibration.
+The bilevel optimisation problem can then be summarized as:

 To solve this efficiently, we adopt online meta-learning approach \citep{Luketina2016ScalableHyperparameters,Hospedales2021Meta-learningSurvey} where we alternate base model and hyper-parameter updates.
 This is an efficient strategy as we do not need to backpropagate through many inner-loop steps or retrain the model from scratch for each update of meta-knowledge.